numfocus/gsoc/2016/proposals/singh-shubham.md

   * start date of training.
   * location of the training.

-  When the training is completed and the trainee has been certified, the lead instructor can export the trainee as instructor, to move their accounts to the Person table, and remove them from the Trainee table.
 ![HTML MOCKUP ALL_TRAINEE](https://cloud.githubusercontent.com/assets/15982349/13816909/3401c4a4-ebb6-11e5-9799-0eb21ccd5eea.png)
 4. *Trainee Home page* -
-After getting accepted for the training program, the trainees recieve a randomly generated password, which they can use to log in to AMY, a trainee's home page is different from the AMY DASHBOARD, the AMY DASHBOARD is reservered for administrative purposes only.
+After getting accepted for the training program, the trainees receive a randomly generated password, which they can use to log in to AMY, a trainee's home page is different from the AMY DASHBOARD, the AMY DASHBOARD is reserved for administrative purposes only.
 After logging in the trainees are directed to TRAINEE_HOME.
 This view will have a nav-bar - **HOME** , **ABOUT** and **NOTIFICATION**.
   * *HOME*  shows the trainees progress, through a progress bar indicating which stages have been completed and the ones left.
-In this view the trainee can also request a discussion session by filling in a webform, with fields such as TOPIC, PREFERRED TIME, and so on.
-This view will also list down the general guidelines for instructor training, informing what is required in each stage of the training.
+In this view the trainee can also request a discussion session by filling in a webform, with fields such as TOPIC, PREFERRED TIME, and so on.This view will also list down the general guidelines for instructor training, informing what is required in each stage of the training.

   * *ABOUT* , this view shows the information entered by the trainee in their initial application, they can also edit this information, and change passwords here.
   * *NOTIFICATION*,  this view allows the trainee to view all the comments/feedback from the discussion leaders and the lesson maintainers.In the format *comment: by whom: timestamp*.